 This measure calculates overhead cost (per $1,000 revenue) of the phase 'test market for new or revised products and services,' which uses prototypes to assess the market potential for new or revised product/service development.
 Overhead costs refer to those that an organization cannot identify as direct costs of performing a process; these include occupancy, facilities, utilities, and maintenance, etc. This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the process "test market for new or revised products and services."

-Overhead cost to test market products/services / (Total business entity revenue * 0.0010)
+Overhead cost for the phase 'test market for new or revised products and services' / (Total business entity revenue * 0.0010)

 Total Annual Revenue/Net Revenue